A modification of two graph-decomposition theorems based on a vertex-removing synchronised graph product

 We relax this requirement in the following manner.
-The set of all arcs of $[X,Y]$ with the same label must arc-induce a complete bipartite graph.
+The set of all arcs in $[X,Y]$ with the same label must arc-induce (defined in Section~\ref{sec:term}) a complete bipartite graph.
 For the second theorem, the requirement was that for the arcs that have one end in $X_1$ and the other end in $Y$ (the set of arcs $[X_1,Y]$), the arcs that have one end in $Y$ and the other end in $X_2$ (the set of arcs $[Y,X_2]$) and the arcs that have one end in $X_1$ and the other end in $X_2$ (the set of arcs $[X_1,X_2]$) the label of each arc is distinct.
 We relax this requirement in the following manner.
-The set of all arcs of $[X_1,Y]$ with the same label must arc-induce a complete bipartite graph and the set of all arcs of $[Y,X_2]$ with the same label must arc-induce a complete bipartite graph.
+The set of all arcs in $[X_1,Y]$ with the same label must arc-induce a clean bipartite graph (defined in Section~\ref{sec:term}) and the set of all arcs in $[Y,X_2]$ with the same label must arc-induce a clean bipartite graph.
 Furthermore, the only restriction on the labels of the arcs in $[X_1,X_2]$ is that the arcs of $[X_1,X_2]$ must not have a label identical to a label of any of the arcs of $A(G)\backslash [X_1,X_2]$.